astroveny/aws-bootcamp-cruddur-2023/journal/week1.md

  * Debugger is active!
  * Debugger PIN: 103-669-471
  ```
- - To tun the container in the background, use option -d
+ - To run the container in the background, use option -d
  ```bash
  docker container run --rm -p 4567:4567 -d backend-flask
  ```